Spaces that can be ordered effectively: virtually free groups and hyperbolicity: Hyperbolic spaces

-By a linear isoperimetric inequality in $\H^2$ (see e. g. \cite{teufel} for a more general version), we know that a loop $K$, of length $L$, in a hyperbolic plane of constant curvature $-c$ is a boundary of a figure of the volume (area in $\H^2$) at most $L/\sqrt{c}$.
+By a linear isoperimetric inequality in $\H^2$ (see e. g. \cite{teufel} for a more general version), we know that a loop $K$, of length $L$, in a hyperbolic plane of constant curvature $-c$ is the boundary of a figure of volume (area in $\H^2$) at most $L/\sqrt{c}$.